romnn/microgpusim/WIP.md

     - benchmarks using shared mem: babelstream, transpose

-  - check if non-interleave nondeterministic is deterministic
+  - DONE: check if non-interleave nondeterministic is deterministic

-    - add repetitions=2 to parallel gpucachesim
+    - DONE: add repetitions=2 to parallel gpucachesim
-    - the gains are so low we should just remove it
+    - DONE: the gains are so low we should just remove it

   - always perform l2 mem copy, but set skip l2 flag if above threshold